webdingens/penalty-box-math/Readme.md

 X option for smaller Stopwatch (+/- Icon, Stop), smaller Stopwatch is just the display as CSS X Time Attack mode
 X use 2 penalties at random
-X add virtual keyboard to type directly (mobile)
+  X make it more visible that we have more than one penalty X make small stopwatch and virtual numpad initial state on mobile / low viewport X add virtual keyboard to type directly (mobile)
+  X test on real phone whether the keys work or not
+  X fix styling of light mode virtual numblock
+  X add "active" state to keys
+    - use different color
-  - optimize layout to fit onto mobile screens
+  - optimize layout to fit onto mobile screens so we can't scroll (which absorbs clicks sometimes)
     - maybe style the enter button differently for feedback, add status message below "Enter"
     - fit numblock into lower part responsively
-  - test on real phone whether the keys work or not
-  - add "active" state to keys, some visual response (maybe auditory?)
+  - add some visual response (maybe auditory?)
-  - fix styling of light mode virtual numblock
+  - add error/success feedback
+- Add better responses / brighter button

 ## Variations